 It is the responsibility of the CHO, laboratory technician and/or faculty to record the information about accidents and spills.
-The CHO must maintain the accident/spill reports.
+The EH&S office must be made aware of the spills.
+The CHO and department chairs must maintain the accident/spill reports.